colliand/colliand-academic/content/authors/admin/_index.md

 email: colliand@math.ubc.ca
 ---

-James Colliander is a Professor of Mathematics at the University of British Columbia.
+Professor of Mathematics at the University of British Columbia.